treussart/ProbeManager/probemanager/core/README.rst

 Presentation
 ============

-App for general things about project and probe.
+Application for general things about project and probe.

 Features
 --------